Yasalm/arabic-tweets-processor/README.md

 # arabic-tweets-processor
 An arabic tweets processor it built on the assumptions of gulf dialect as majority of stop words and other depends on this assumption.
-A Command Line Application that assumpe a column name ```text``` containes the tweets to be processed and cleaned for model building. utils could also be used as a stand-alone.
+A Command Line Application that assumes a column named ```text``` containes the tweets to be processed and cleaned for model building. utils could also be used as a stand-alone.
 As all its inputes asssumes a type of Pandas Series.